 How to Get to Tibet from Shanghai?

-The majority of domestic tourists that yearly visit Lhasa come from the megacities of mainland China likes that of Shanghai.
-Shanghai, of course, is also a well-visited tourist destination in mainland China.
-Moreover, many international tourists make use of Shanghai as their springboard for visiting Tibet.
+Many international tourists visit Tibet from Shanghai, which is also a well-visited tourist destination in mainland China.
+Moreover, there are multiple international flights to Shanghai.
 Hence, the Shanghai-to-Lhasa tour is one of the most sought-after tour packages by many international tourists.

 Shanghai is a good gateway to China.
 It is also one of the best jumping-off points to Tibet.
 First, it has a rich culture and history that would surely enthuse any tourist.
 Second, it has all the contemporary amenities that every traveler is looking for in a tourist destination.
 Lastly, it is a transportation hub that offers various modes of transportation to Lhasa, Tibet.

 Shanghai is around 2,944 kilometers from Lhasa which is quite a distance to cover in a single tour.
-Yet, you got three viable options to reach Lhasa from Shanghai, namely: by train, by plane, or by a combination of plane and train travel.
-Each of these three options, of course, has its own pros and cons, but all of them are surely exciting.
+Yet, you have three viable options to reach Lhasa from Shanghai, namely: by train, by plane, or by a combination of plane and train travel.
+Each of these three options has its own pros and cons.

 A. Shanghai to Lhasa by Train

 One of the upsides of train travel from Shanghai to Lhasa is the chance to behold the scenic beauty of rural China.
-The gradual ascent of the train to Lhasa, Tibet will allow you to see verdant plains, prairies, gorges, lakes, rivers, and majestic snowcapped mountains along the way.
-The sceneries make this train trip a once-in-a-lifetime journey that you would surely never forget.
+The gradual ascent of the train to Lhasa will allow you to see verdant plains, prairies, gorges, lakes, rivers, and majestic snowcapped mountains along the way.
+The sceneries make this train trip a once-in-a-lifetime journey that you will surely never forget.
+In addition, taking a train can help you adapt to the high-altitude environment better.

 Shanghai's main train station is readily accessible from your hotel in Shanghai.
-You should, however, contact the ticket office and book your ticket in advance to avoid any travel hassle.
-You can easily communicate with the ticket seller because they generally communicate in English.
-You should also choose the soft sleeper berths because you need to feel comfortable in this long, enervating, but exciting journey.
+You should book your ticket in advance to avoid any travel hassle.
+You can easily take your paper ticket from the ticket hall along with your passport and Tibet travel permit copy.
+It would be best if you choose the soft sleeper berths because you need to feel comfortable in this long, enervating, but exciting journey.

 Train Schedule: